joshshiman/ottawa-bob-dev-day/index.md

 <div class="cta-section">
   <p>Ready to build your AI expense tracker?</p>
-  <a href="labs/lab-1-build/" class="cds-btn cds-btn-primary">Start Lab 1: Build the Tracker →</a>
+  <a href="labs/prerequisite/" class="cds-btn cds-btn-primary">Start with the Prerequisites →</a>
 </div>

 ## 📋 Prerequisites

+Before Lab 1, complete the <a href="labs/prerequisite/">Prerequisites</a> guide.
+You'll need:

 - A laptop with internet connection (first run downloads ~2GB of ML models)
 - Python 3.10–3.13 installed
 - IBM Bob installed
+- An IBMid and IBM Cloud account
-- watsonx.ai credentials (API key, project ID, region URL) — provided by your facilitator
+- watsonx.ai credentials — your API key, project ID, and region URL

 ---